 So what does all of this mean?

 We don’t think about brands the same way we think about trivial objects.
-When glancing or evaluating a brand or logo, the same areas of the brain are activated as the ones used when forming relationships or friendship.
-Biologically speaking, there’s very little difference with how your brain processes your relationship with your friends and with a brand.
+When glancing or evaluating a brand or logo, the same areas of the brain are activated as the ones used when forming relationships or friendships.
+Biologically speaking, there’s very little difference between how your brain processes your relationship with your friends and with a brand.

 Branding can also change behaviour.
 As we’ve previously discussed in the psychology of colours used in business, different colours can help elicit different responses.
-Red for example, is a physical colour which helps to stimulate impulse decisions, which is why brands such as Coca Cola, McDonalds and Red Bull use it so prominently in their logos and advertising.
+Red, for example, is a physical colour that helps to stimulate impulse decisions, which is why brands such as Coca Cola, McDonald’s and Red Bull use it so prominently in their logos and advertising.
 Red is also prominently used in street signs that require immediate responses, stop signs, red lights, etc.